Streets of Brighton & Hove

 13 Gratwicke House, including its railings, is Grade II listed3.

-14 is attributed to Charles Barry In 1901 the ground floor of 58 Marine Parade was extended into this ground floor.
+14 is attributed to Charles Barry.
+In 1901 the ground floor of 58 Marine Parade was extended into this ground floor.
 Grade II listed4.

 Ba1822—